Generic name: fulvestrant [ ful-VES-trant ]

 What is Faslodex?

-Faslodex is used to treat some hormone-related breast cancer.
-Faslodex is also used in postmenopausal women whose breast cancer has progressed after treatment with other anti-estrogen medication.
+women whose cancer has progressed after treatment with anti-estrogen medication.

-Do not receive Faslodex if you are pregnant.
-It could harm the unborn baby.
+You should not receive Faslodex if you are pregnant.

 Before you receive Faslodex, tell your doctor if you have liver disease, a bleeding or blood-clotting disorder, or thrombocytopenia (a low level of platelets in the blood).
 Also tell your doctor if you are taking a blood thinner such as warfarin (Coumadin, Jantoven).

 Call your doctor for instructions if you miss an appointment for your injection.

 You should not be treated with Faslodex if you are allergic to fulvestrant, or if you are pregnant.